 Members can cast their votes from the convenience of their home, office or anywhere they have access to an internet connection.
+Increase membership participation and significantly reduce the labor

 Admins can tally votes electronically, making the process faster, more accurate and less prone to human error.